AFRICAN COMMUNITY FUND

 - Shall have the right to vote in Voting Meetings on a one member, one vote basis, ensuring equal sovereignty regardless of shareholding.

-- Shall be eligible to stand for election to the positions of President, Ambassador, and the Executive Committee.
+- Shall be eligible to stand for election to the positions of Chair, President, Ambassador, the Executive Committee, and the Chief Executive Officer.

 - Shall have the right to elect and, for cause, remove the Chair, President, Ambassadors, members of the Executive Committee, and the Chief Executive Officer.